 - Pro tip: Toe-screw from the outside so the screws will be accessible after the siding is installed.

 - Nail on the siding so that it overhangs the framing on each side by 3-1/2 in.

 - Trim off the top corner to follow the slope of the angled top plate.

-- When you're done building the front and back walls, set them aside so you can use the platform to build the roof sections.
+- Pro tip: When you’re done building the front and back walls, set them aside so you can use the platform to build the roof sections.

 Build the Roof Frame